-The tour leads next to the car park oder bus stop of the Königstein Fortress to the underpass of the B172.
-Here you follow the red dot straight ahead, cross the main road to walk along the edge of the road to Thürmsdorf for about 30 meters.
+The hiking tour leads next to the parking garage of Königstein Fortress to the subway of the B172.
+Here you follow the red dot straight ahead, cross the main road to walk along the edge of the road to Thürmsdorf for approx. 30 m.
 After the bridge, a path leads up to the left.
-Along the edge of the forest and the edge of the field, a newly constructed path leads to Thürmsdorf.
-A look over the shoulders reveals a wonderful view to the Lilienstein.
-Arrived at the Thürmsdorfer Straße, follow it first to the left and then turn right to Thürmsdorf Castle.
-Here we recommend a short stop at the chocolate factory and a short walk in the castle garden, which is not yet awake.
+At the edge of the forest and along the edge of the field, you walk along a newly created path to Thürmsdorf.
+A glance over your shoulders reveals a wonderful view of the Lilienstein.
+Once on Thürmsdorfer Straße, follow it first to the left and then turn right towards Thürmsdorf Castle.
+Here we recommend a short stop at the chocolate factory and a short walk in the castle garden, which has not yet been kissed awake.

 In front of the castle, continue on the path to the left.
-Once you have crossed the road, you will soon be in front of the Götzinger Cave, where you can find a dry picnic spot even in drizzly weather.
-It has a depth of about 25 meters.
-In various maps it is also called "Diebskeller".
+Once you have crossed the road, you are soon in front of the Götzinger Cave, where you can find a dry picnic spot even in drizzly weather.
+It is about 25 m deep.
+In various maps it is also called "Diebskeller" (thieves' cellar).

-Here you turn right in a large arc along the foot of the Großer Bärenstein and continue straight ahead at the larger crossroads.
-You cross the Landtsraße and then walk first along the edge of the forest, later along the field path back to Thürmsdorf.
-Behind the castle you meet the Malerweg, which you follow to a long forgotten view.
+Here, turn right in a large arc along the foot of the Großer Bärenstein and continue straight ahead at the larger crossroads.
+Cross Landtsraße and then walk first along the edge of the forest and later along the field path back to Thürmsdorf.
+Behind the castle you meet the Malerweg (painter's path), which you follow to a long-forgotten view.

-This is named after the painter Johann Alexander Thiele, who created a picture here with a view of the Elbe and Königstein Fortress.
-Surprising here is also an old round building, which was reconstructed and converted into a Malerweg chapel.
+This is named after the painter Johann Alexander Thiele, who created a painting here with a view of the Elbe and Königstein Fortress.
+Surprisingly, there is also an old round building here, which has been reconstructed and converted into a Malerweg chapel.
 The so-called Biedermann Mausoleum was built as part of the castle ensemble.
-Here, the rock face drops steeply to the Elbe for a hundred meters and, after a clear cut, offers a deep view of the Elbe loop.
+Here the rock face drops steeply to the Elbe for a hundred metres and, after a clear cut, offers a deep view of the Elbe bend.

-We go back a bit and walk left downhill past an orchard to the village street.
-Keeping to the right, we follow the road slightly uphill and turn sharp left at the junction of the road.
+Walk back a little and turn left downhill past an orchard to the village road.
+Keeping to the right, follow the road slightly uphill and turn sharp left at the fork in the road.
 Here you meet the Malerweg again.
 After the last house, a path on the left leads down into the forest into a rustic valley with a small forest stream.
-The last stretch is uphill to the right and after crossing the road, you come back to the first section of the tour, reaching the fortress parking lot and thus the end point of the hike.
+The last stretch is uphill to the right and, after crossing the road, you come back to the first section of the tour, reaching the fortress car park and thus the end point of the hike.